Dionysi/AnnotationTool-Release/README.md

 [Spacebar] Play/Pause media playback.\
 [Left] Skip a single frame back and pauses media.\
 [Right] Forward a single frame and pauses media.\
-[Ctrl + Alt + F] Toggle auto focus on timeline when current presentation time moves outside of the visible window.
+[Ctrl + Alt + F] Auto focus on the current frame when it goes out-of-view when playing the media.

 ## Annotation Controls (Only when a project has been loaded.)